woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/loadingdata.rst

 Loading with PDAL
 -----------------

 PDAL is a LIDAR conversion library that includes some useful commandline utilities for automating LIDAR loading and processing.
+The PDAL package was included in the :ref:`dataadmin.pointcloud.install` directions.

 .. note::